brackmayhall/Vine4j/README.md

 Vine4j
 ======

-A Java library that utilizes the unofficial Vine API
+A Java library that utilizes the unofficial Vine API with JSON to POJO already handled.

 ## Dependencies